isaacf7654/ecneics_atad/README.md

 1. Construct AMI that has all necessary libraries to do Data Science on EC2 instance.
 This AMI must have internet access.
 Use this to spin up EC2 instances for working with medical data (no internet access).
+Any changes you want to save after that point must go over SSH (either use SCP or copy/paste across editor).
 2. Develop and experiment on EC2 instance with big data on a Jupyter notebook.
 3. If written code is not a one-off, show proof of effectiveness by saving notebook to GitHub `notebooks` repo (NO HEALTHCARE DATA, ONLY RESULTS!),